kkanzelmeyer/alfred-common/README.md

 1. My father-in-law said he couldn't hear his doorbell everywhere in his house, so he wanted some way to get notifications on his phone when someone was at the door
 2. My wife and I have young children who nap during the day, and we don't want people ringing the doorbell during the day and waking up our kids

-With these two objectives I went to work designing a system that could send notifications over a home network.
-As I started developing the framework it became clear that the basic framework could be extended to control other components of the house (garage doors, lights, ceiling fans, etc) because they were all fundamentally the same - an electrical device that can be represented by a state (on, off, open, closed, etc).
+These two objectives drove a system design that could send notifications over a home network.
+As framework development progressed it became clear that the basic framework could be extended to control other components of the house (garage doors, lights, ceiling fans, etc) because they were all fundamentally the same - an electrical device that can be represented by a state (on, off, open, closed, etc).

-Then I shifted the focus of the project into creating a more scaelable framework.
+The focus of the project shifted into creating a more scaelable framework.
 Today the project can be used to control almost any state driven device in a house (assuming you have domain knowledge about connecting electrical devices)

 ## Common API